ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/bento_guide.md

 # Use Bento components in non-AMP pages

-Bento components are available for experimental use in the developer preview.
+Bento components are still in development and APIs might change.
+However, they're available for experimental use in a developer preview.
 This means you must enable the experimental flag either in the document or the console.
 This is no different from other [experiments in AMP](../learn/experimental.md).

 Keep an eye out for announcements and updates.
 While Bento AMP is in developer preview, the team will continue to make necessary changes to the API to improve features.